Queen's Club Championships: Coverage

 The BBC has covered the tournament since 1979 and in recent years it has shown the tournament in full after originally only broadcasting the final four days of the event.
-The BBC has a contract in place until 2024.
+The BBC has a contract in place until 2027.
 It broadcasts the event mainly on BBC Two as well as on BBC Radio 5 Live and BBC Sport online.
 It was shown in high-definition for the first time in 2009.

 Since 2018, Amazon Prime has also broadcast from The Queen's Club in the UK.

-The ball girls for the Aegon Championships are provided by Nonsuch High School and St Philomena's Catholic High School for Girls, two schools in the London Borough of Sutton.
+The ball girls for the Championships are provided by Nonsuch High School and St Philomena's Catholic High School for Girls, two schools in the London Borough of Sutton.

 Sponsorship

 From 1979 until 2008, the tournament was sponsored by Stella Artois, and thus called the Stella Artois Championships.
 In 2009, the tournament was renamed the Aegon Championships following a comprehensive sponsorship deal between the Lawn Tennis Association (LTA) and Aegon, which also led to renaming of Birmingham and Eastbourne grass court events.
 In 2018, Fever-Tree began sponsoring the tournament.
 The online car selling website cinch became the title sponsor of the championships in 2021 and remained so until 2024.
 On 23 January 2025, the LTA announced HSBC as the new title sponsor of the championships.